 The sauce has a ponzu flavor, which is similar to Worschestire with a citrusy kick.
 Kushikatsu pairs well with a cold beer or makes for an excellent snack during a baseball game.
 After all, who said all Japanese food needs to be healthy?

-Japanese children and adults love yakisoba—fried buckwheat noodles.
+Japanese children and adults love yakisoba—fried noodles.
 You can undoubtedly find it at any festival and in many izakayas across Japan.
 However, Osakans mix it with another dish to create a serendipitous meal.

 If you can't decide between yakisoba and okonomiyaki, satisfy both cravings with modanyaki!
 Of all of the food to try in Osaka, it might be most gluttonous.

 Modanyaki is a decadent pancake with alternating layers of noodles and batter.
 Most okonomiyaki restaurants offer a variant of modanyaki but might not list it clearly on their menu.
 Don’t hesitate to ask your chef if it’s possible to order!